The Charismatic Ashok Kumar Upstaged Raj Kapoor At His Own Wedding

 We pay a tribute to the legendary Ashok Kumar on his birth anniversary.

-It will be all quiet on the Dadamoni front today.
-The unreservedly-adored Ashok Kumar’s death anniversary on December 10 will not be commemorated with its customary annual event – be it an art exhibition, music soiree, stage play or a screening of one of his milestone films.
+In 2015, the unreservedly-adored Ashok Kumar’s death anniversary on 10 December wasn't commemorated with its customary annual event – be it an art exhibition, music soiree, stage play or a screening of one of his milestone films.

 On the phone, the occasional film, TV and stage actress still sounds spry and spunky, her voice dipping into low octaves, as she wonders,